hp35/adifstats/README.md

 band.
 ![Distance vs time to sunset, FT8 at 20 metre band](img/qsograph_TimeToSunsetVsDistance_FT8_20m.png)

+### Difference between sent and received signal strength QSO:s vs time to sunset

+Graph of the difference between sent and received signal strength for QSO:s versus time to sunset, for FT8 and the 40 metre band.
+Here "sent signal strength" is the signal strength as reported by the remote recipient, as delivered in his/her signal report.
+![Difference between sent and received signal strength QSO:s vs time to sunset, FT8 at 40 metre band](img/qsograph_TimeToSunsetVsTxMinusRx_FT8_40m.png)

 ## Copyright
 Copyright (C) 2024, Fredrik Jonsson, under GPLv3.
 See enclosed LICENSE.